 Childbearing and nursing

 Leaving aside personal preferences, career goals, and many other important factors, women at high risk for breast cancer are better off having children while young and nursing them.
-Some studies have reported that fertility treatments (assisted reproductive technology) could increase the risk of breast cancer.
-However, one 2015 study reported that while in vitro fertilization (IVF) was associated with substantially increased risks of ovarian and endometrial cancers, it did not appear to increase breast cancer risk.
+The evidence is mixed as to whether fertility treatments (assisted reproductive technology) could increase the risk of breast cancer.
+For example, one 2015 study reported that while in vitro fertilization (IVF) was associated with substantially increased risks of ovarian and endometrial cancers, it did not appear to increase breast cancer risk.
+A 2018 study reported that breast cancer risk appeared to increase only after more than six months of use of ovulation induction drugs to treat infertility.
+However, another 2018 study found that ever-use of IVF-related ovulation induction was associated with increased risk of breast cancer

 Long duration of breastfeeding reduces the risk of breast cancer, especially the risk of triple negative disease in African-American women, although the impact on risk is not strong.
 However, one 2015 study reported that women who developed breast cancer who had not breastfed had a three-fold increased risk of breast cancer recurrence compared to those who breastfed at least three children.
 There is some evidence that short duration of breastfeeding (less than six months) might actually increase the risk of breast cancer as a result of the abrupt way in which the breast reverts to a non-lactating state (a process known as involution).
 Adequate (but not excessive) levels of zinc may also be important for maximizing the protective effects of breastfeeding.